DerekCresswell/GameDesign11/4 Platformer/2 Animation.md

 Now we can actually have the sprite change.
 Luckily since this is very common in Unity it does most of the work for us.\
 Go into the sprites folder and expand the sprite sheet.
 Click on the first sprite there and then shift-click on the fourth.
 All four sprites will be selected.\
 These four make up our idle animation.
-If you are wondering how we know this is is better visualized if you look at the [full sprite sheet](Assets/SoliderSpriteSheet.png).
+If you are wondering how we know this is better visualized if you look at the [full sprite sheet](Assets/SoliderSpriteSheet.png).
 The first row contains the idle animation and it's four sprites long.

 We've got a bit of a fib here.
 Remove the sprite property from the animation window by clicking the little icon on the right side of the property.
 We just wanted that for a visual to demonstrate adding a property by hand.\
 With an empty animation and these four sprites selected, drag the sprites onto the animation window.